rrothwell/global_weather_stations/README.md

 It is these local temperature trends that are of general interest to the human population, due to its effect on weather and agriculture.

-Its is hoped to provide intermediate results from the investigation to compare the impact of various processing steps.
+There are plans to provide intermediate results from the investigation to compare the impact of various processing steps.

 ## The Source Code